ryan258/fusion-chain--node/readme.md

 # FusionChain

 FusionChain is a Node.js library for running and evaluating multiple AI models or agents on a series of prompts.
-It allows for easy comparison and fusion of different model outputs, making it ideal for ensemble learning, multi-agent systems, and model evaluation in natural language processing tasks.
+It allows for easy comparison and fusion of different model outputs, making it ideal for ensemble learning, multi-agent systems, and model evaluation in various natural language processing tasks.

 ## Features